Toshiba Aurex System 10: Still Playing After All Those Years

 Subli Guest Cabins would be our overnight shelter in the city that day, as Matthew & Johan would be jetting in from Manila the next morning for our northbound, overland trip to the touristy and popular but more remote El Nido.

-We arrived in high spirits at the guest cabins – made of concrete and bamboo- despite our red-eye flight from Siem Reap that included a 6-hour sleep-depriving wait inside Manila’s newer and spacious Terminal 3airport.
+We arrived in high spirits at the guest cabins, made of concrete and bamboo, despite our red-eye flight from Siem Reap, which included a 6-hour sleep-depriving wait inside Manila’s newer and spacious Terminal 3 airport.

 After verbally agreeing with the young and bubbly receptionist to rent their only Honda scooter for PHP 600 (USD 12) that day, we promptly showered and got some sleep after checking in.